SORMAS-Foundation/SORMAS-Project/SERVER_SETUP.md

 # Installing a SORMAS Server
-**Note: This guide is explains how to setup a SORMAS server on Linux systems and also on Windows systems.
-The later one is intended for use on development systems.**
+**Note: This guide explains how to set up a SORMAS server on Linux and Windows systems, the latter only being intended for usage on development systems.
+Please also note that certain parts of the setup script will not be executed on Windows. **

 ## Content
 * [Prerequisites](#prerequisites)